simboli/quiz-flask-app/README.md

 10. **User Feedback:** Collect user feedback and suggestions for continuous improvement.

+11. **Multi database connections:** the possibility to use it with databases like SQLite, PostgreSQL, ...

 We welcome contributions from the open-source community to help implement these enhancements and make the Flask Quiz App even better!

 ## License